ONSdigital/census31-eq-questionnaire-runner-benchmark/README.md

 ### Download Benchmark Results

-If you are running the script using a service account you will need to set the path to the JSON key file as an evironment variable (see Pre-requisites above):
+If you are running the script using a service account you will need to set the path to the JSON key file as an environment variable (see Pre-requisites above):

 ```bash
 export GOOGLE_APPLICATION_CREDENTIALS="<path_to_json_credentials_file>"